-- ✓ income effect / earnings perspective the impact of market interest rate changes on current income and cash flows, including the effect of changes in interest rates on net interest income or fee-based and other non-interest earnings; - ✓ value effect / economic perspective the impact of changes in market interest rates on the Bank's current net worth.
+✓ income effect / earnings perspective - the impact of market rate changes on current reported earnings.
+There are two main channels for this effect:

+- o the effect of changes in interest rates on net interest income or fee-based and other non-interest earnings; - the effect of the restatement, at market rates, of the value of securities held for trading or for resale. - ✓ value effect / economic perspective the impact of changes in market interest rates on the Bank's current net worth.
 The market interest rates used for discounting the present value of the future cash flows would influence the economic value of the Bank's assets, liabilities, off-balance sheet positions and therefore its net worth.